monk-io/docs/docs/publishing.md

 latest: ...
 ```

-This, in contrast, will result in Monk users seeing names like `gizmotron/latest`, `gizmotron/v1.2.3`, `gizmotron/companion-database` etc.
+This, in contrast, will result in MonkOS users seeing names like `gizmotron/latest`, `gizmotron/v1.2.3`, `gizmotron/companion-database` etc.

 You can choose either approach but the most important thing is to stick to your choice as changing namespaces will confuse the end-user.